Skip to main content

 Allowlist port 22280 on both the CAPS server and service hosts (terminals).

-Additional Allowlist Requirements -- All Other POS Systems
+All Other POS Systems

 Did this answer your question?